AuDHD Symptoms: When ADHD and Autism Co-occurs

 Social Communication Challenges

 Understanding and using nonverbal cues, initiating and maintaining conversations, and interpreting social rules can be complex for individuals with AuDHD.
 They might miss sarcasm, misunderstand facial expressions, and struggle with taking turns in conversation, which leads to social misunderstandings and difficulties in forming relationships.
+Additionally, challenges related to social interaction, such as understanding social cues and maintaining relationships, are common for individuals with autism and require tailored approaches in evaluation and support.

 Learning Disabilities